openstax/content-synchronizer/pipemgr/README.md

 > - Extracting resources will only add books to your local list that were not in it already
 > - If you want to start from an empty book list, you can use the `clean` option
 > - Unless you use the `clean` option, extracting will **never** remove books from your local list
-> - Make sure to configure your .env file to include your CONCOURSE_USERNAME and CONCOURSE_PASSWORD

 ```bash
 # Enter the tool's parent directory